6 Day Around Iceland Winter Minibus Tour

 Please note that this insurance only covers the full cancellation of this entire package.
 It does not cover cancellations of individual activities and services within the package.
 The cost of the Cancellation Insurance is neither refundable nor transferable

-✓ Pick up might take 30 minutes.
-Please be ready at your selected location.
-Read carefully if you will be picked up at your hotel or at the nearest designated area (Bus Stop).
-For walking distance to bus stops, please check busstop.is.
+✓ Pick-up might take up to 30 minutes, but please be ready at your selected location.
+On your voucher will be stated if we pick you up at your hotel or at the nearest designated Bus Stop.
+For walking distance to bus stops, please check www.busstop.is.

 ✓ 6 day guided tour of the Ring Road of Iceland